wuyangf7/OPERA/README.md

 * --besd-flist reads a file to get the full paths of the multiple xQTL BESD files.
 The input format follows that for the SMR analysis (https://cnsgenomics.com/software/smr/#DataManagement).
 * --gwas-summary reads summary-level data from GWAS.
 The input format follows that for GCTA-COJO analysis (http://cnsgenomics.com/software/gcta/#COJO).
 * --mbfile reads a text file with each row representing a PLINK binary file (e.g., one for each chromosome) from a reference sample for LD estimation, i.e. .bed, .bim, and .fam files.
 The chromosome-wide .fam files are required to contain the same individuals.
 Note that stage 1 analysis requires the genome-wide LD reference to estimate the global parameters.
 If the genome-wide genotype data in PLINK format (containing the genotype data for each chromosome) is ready, please switch the flag --bfile to read the standard PLINK binary file as LD reference.
-* --out saves the estimation of prior proportions from the OPERA stage 1 analysis in .pi file and the estimation of prior variances in .var file (text format, see example from demo data below).
+* --out saves the estimation of prior probabilities from the OPERA stage 1 analysis in .pi file and the estimation of prior variances in .var file (text format, see example from demo data below).

 ```
 Posteriors      Pi1(0:0)        Pi2(0:1)        Pi3(1:0)        Pi4(1:1)
 Mean    0.605441        0.168855        0.0743364       0.151368
 SD      0.20765 0.186273        0.134037        0.16549
 ```
+The output includes the posterior mean and SD from MCMC for each possible configuration.
 ```
 Variance        2.000000e-02    2.000000e-02
 ```
-The output includes the posterior mean and SD from MCMC for each possible configuration.
 The posterior samples from MCMC are also printed in the log file, for example,
 ```
 Iteration       Pi1(0:0)        Pi2(0:1)        Pi3(1:0)        Pi4(1:1)
 0       0.0557406       0.319719        0.0834392       0.541101